Trent Alexander-Arnold: 2017–18: First Champions League final

 In the buildup to the 2017–18 season, regular right-back Clyne suffered a serious back injury which afforded Alexander-Arnold the opportunity to rotate with Joe Gomez during the early stages of the campaign.
-On 15 August 2017, he scored his first goal for the club when he struck home from a free kick in a 2–1 first leg Champions League play-off round win over Bundesliga team 1899 Hoffenheim.
+On 15 August 2017, he scored his first goal for the club when he struck home from a free kick in a 2–1 first leg Champions League play-off round win over Bundesliga team TSG Hoffenheim.
 In doing so, he became the third youngest player to score on his European debut for Liverpool, after Michael Owen and David Fairclough.
 During the group stages of the competition, Alexander-Arnold scored again in a 7–0 Champions League win over Maribor on 17 October, a result which was the joint-largest ever away win in the competition, and largest away win by an English club.
 He then scored his first Premier League goal for Liverpool on 26 December in a 5–0 home win over Swansea City.